CrunchyData/crunchy-katacoda/postgresql-devel/basics/basictable/finish.md

 - Used constraints such as Not Null, Primary Key, Foreign Key, and Check
 - Inserted data to understand how data types and constraints work

-The container used in this class is available in [Dockerhub](https://hub.docker.com/r/crunchydata/crunchy-postgres-appdev).
-As long as you have Docker on your machine you can use the same version of PostgreSQL as the workshop.
-Feel free to download the image and play some more at your own pace on your own machine.

 And with that, we are finished.
 We wish you Happy Learning!

 _Enjoy learning about PostgreSQL?
 [Sign up for our newsletter](https://www.crunchydata.com/newsletter/) and get the latest tips from us each month._